-The exploration activities started with the purchase of vintage data.
-The vintage data set includes 3D seismic data of 626 Sq.Km, 2D seismic of 3175 L.Km and adjacent wells data of 29 wells.
+Exploration activities commenced with the purchase of vintage data.
+The vintage data set includes 3D seismic data of 626 Sq.Km, 2D seismic data of 3175 L.Km and adjacent wells data of 29 wells.
 After initial interpretation and mapping, new 2D seismic data of 484 L.Km was acquired in 2007 which was processed along with re-processing of approximately 622 L.Km of vintage data.
-The interpretation and mapping of new data set resulted in numbers of prospects and leads but unfortunately, could not be drilled due to failure in Badin IV North.
-Another seismic re-processing campaign commenced in 2011 and a total of 729 L.Km 2D data was re-processed.
-After the interpretation and mapping of the full data set, four prospects were firmed up for drilling to target shallow reservoir i.e. Lower Goru Upper Sands.
+The interpretation and mapping of the new data set resulted in numerous prospects and leads but unfortunately, could not be drilled due to failure in areas captured under the Badin IV North Exploration License.
+Another seismic re-processing campaign commenced in 2011 and a total of 729 L.Km 2D of data was re-processed.
+After the interpretation and mapping of the full data set, four prospects were firmed up for drilling to target shallow reservoirs in the Lower Goru Upper Sands.
 These prospects were drilled in two drilling campaigns, which resulted in three gas and condensate discoveries and one dry hole.

-In 2013, the Badin IV South Working Interest Owners approved the drilling of two exploratory wells namely Ayesha-1 and Haleema-1.
+In 2013, the Working Interest Owners in the Badin IV South Exploration License approved the drilling of two exploratory wells, Ayesha-1 and Haleema-1.